charlesmulder/student-payout-calculator/README.md

 ## Assumptions

+- Input data is well formatted and complete with no gaps.
 - Fuel allowance forms part of travel allowance.
 No travel allowance means no fuel allowance.
 - Travel allowance calculation includes both directions.
 To work from home and back home from work.
 - Distance calculation in kilometers is rounded to 2 decimal points.